chocolatey/choco-quickstart-scripts/README.md

     > <li>Updates Jenkins plugins</li>
     > <li>Configures pre-downloaded Jenkins scripts for Package Internalizer automation</li>
     > <li>Sets up pre-defined Jenkins jobs for the scripts above</li>
+    > <li>Writes README to Public Desktop with account information for C4B services</li>
-    > <li>Auto-opens web portals for CCM, Nexus, and Jenkins in your web browser</li>
+    > <li>Auto-opens README, CCM, Nexus, and Jenkins in your web browser</li>
-    > <li>Outputs data to JSON to pass between scripts</li>
+    > <li>Removes temporary JSON files used during provisioning</li>
     > </ul>
     > </details>

-    > :mag:**FYI**: A `Readme.html` file will now be generated on your desktop.
+    > :mag: **FYI**: A `Readme.html` file will now be generated on your desktop.
 This file contains login information for all 3 web portals (CCM, Nexus, and Jenkins).
 This `Readme.html`, along with all 3 web portals, will automatically be opened in your browser.

 ### Step 6: Setting up Endpoints